dome9/cloud-bots/bots/Bots.md

     - to split the rule around the port you can use the bot : #sg_single_rule_delete

 Limitations: IPv6 is not supported yet

+## sg_revert_modification

+What it does:  revert modification action on security group.
+Sample GSL: cloudtrail where event.name in ('AuthorizeSecurityGroupEgress', 'AuthorizeSecurityGroupIngress', 'RevokeSecurityGroupEgress', 'RevokeSecurityGroupIngress') and event.status='Success'
+Usage: sg_revert_modification
+Limitations: none

 ## sg\_rules\_delete